-Financial Accountability and Audit Panel Members Fiscal Year 2013-14
+Financial Accountability and Audit Panel Members Fiscal Year 2014-15

-Henry Schultz, Chair Susan Orloff, Vice Chair James Farley Wendy Langhans Spence Leafdale
+James Farley, Chair Sandra Cattell, Vice-Chair Susan Orloff Wendy Langhans Spence Leafdale

-Open Space Acquisition Update FY 2013-14
+Open Space Acquisition Update FY 2014-15

-The Open Space Acquisition Implementation Work Program for the City of Santa Clarita is a document which outlines the acquisition principles and guidelines used to acquire vacant land and brings it into public ownership as open space.
-The Work Program also identifies procedures to evaluate and rank potential open space for acquisition and maximizes the limited funding and resources available for land acquisition and the Open Space Preservation District funds.
-Following the established land acquisition priorities identified in the Annual Work Program, improvements continued to be made to previously purchased properties, while staff worked on the negotiations, grant submittals, and coordination of funding partners for two properties that would be acquired in Fiscal Year (FY) 2014-15.
+The Open Space Acquisition Implementation Work Program for the City of Santa Clarita is a document that outlines the acquisition principles and guidelines used to acquire vacant land and bring them into public ownership as open space.
+The Work Program also identifies procedures to evaluate and rank potential open space for acquisition and maximizes the limited funding and resources available for land acquisition and the OSPD funds.
+Following the established land acquisition priorities identified in the Annual Work Program, improvements continued to be made to previously purchased properties, while staff worked on the negotiations, grant submittals, and coordination of funding partners for additional properties.